cloudbring/newrelic-mcp/CONTRIBUTING.md

 - Release notes for significant contributions
 - README acknowledgments for major features

-Thank you for contributing to New Relic MCP! 🎉
+Thank you for contributing! 🎉